judyfong/compare_g2p_models/README.md

 #### Dependencies:
 Thrax and OpenFST
 #### Usage
-TODO file io
+It's a good idea to put thraxg2p in your path so you can use it from anywhere.
+This uses x_sampa which means it's a one to one mapping of IPA to a ASCII only transcription
 #### Example
-If you are doing this from the project root directory,
+If you are getting the phonemes interactively from the project root directory,
 ```
 $./build/thraxg2p --far=grammars/g2p.far
 Input string: orð